-Select the link above to play in the living room for free in your browser at itch.io.
+Select the link below to play in the living room for free in your browser at itch.io.

 in the living room is an open map work of interactive fiction which takes inspiration from the act (clue) and agenda mechanics of Fantasy Flight Games’s Arkham Horror: The Card Game.

 Without spoiling in the living room too much, you progress the story by gaining insight inspecting things in a room (such as the living room) and spending insight opening other rooms (such as the kitchen or the bathroom).
 You gain insight when the POV character learns something new about his predicament and/or how it came to be.
 Generally, if you’re fumbling and/or backtracking — essentially if you’re moving without gaining or spending insight — your insanity will increase, until the POV character breaks.

 Raid on the Silver City has a dedicated subpage.

 When I first set up this blog back in 2017 (or maybe it was 2016), I flooded it with shitty short stories.
 These included Crop Signs; Galaxy on a Budget; Gods on the Scarp; Good Game, Old Man; Onion Head; PCWC Part 1; PCWC Part 2; Pirate Girl; Play Dead; Random Dream; Road Thoughts; Salty Bite; She’s From Australia; Side By Side; The Alien Battery; The Edge of Yellow; Triggered; and Underside.